obibaadoma/math-magic/README.md

 # 📖 [Math-app] <a name="about-project"></a>

-Mathapp The JavaScript project is a calculator app.
+Math-Magic The JavaScript project is a calculator app.

 ## 🛠 Built With <a name="built-with"></a>